chocolatey/docs/input/en-us/choco/commands/install.md

      --svc, --skipvirus, --skip-virus, --skipviruscheck, --skip-virus-check
      Skip Virus Check - Skip the virus check for downloaded files on this ru-
        n.
-Overrides the default feature 'virusCheck' set to 'True'.
+Overrides the default feature 'virusCheck' set to 'False'.
 Available in 0.9.10+.
 [Licensed editions](https://chocolatey.org/compare) only.
 See https://chocolate- y.org/docs/features-virus-check

      --virus, --viruscheck, --virus-check
      Virus Check - check downloaded files for viruses.
-Overrides the default feature 'virusCheck' set to 'True'.
+Overrides the default feature 'virusCheck' set to 'False'.
 Available in 0.9.10+.
 Licensed editions only.
 See https://docs.chocolatey.org/en-us/features/virus-check

      --viruspositivesmin, --virus-positives-minimum=VALUE
      Virus Check Minimum Scan Result Positives - the minimum number of scan result positives required to flag a package.
 Used when virusScannerType is VirusTotal.
-Overrides the default configuration value 'virusCheckMinimumPositives' set to '5'.
+Overrides the default configuration value 'virusCheckMinimumPositives' set to '4'.
 Available in 0.9.10+.
 Licensed editions only.
 See https://docs.chocolatey.org/en-us/features/virus-check

      --install-arguments-sensitive=VALUE